Top 10 Tattoo-Friendly Onsen In Japan 2026

 A serene indoor hot spring bath with wooden walls and ceiling, soft lighting, and milky blue water, giving the space a tranquil and rustic ambiance.
 This tattoo-friendly onsen welcomes all guests to experience ultimate relaxation.

-Dogo Onsen, Japan’s oldest and most famous hot spring, is conveniently located 180 minutes from Tokyo by air and bus.
+Dogo Onsen, is a legendary hot spring destination in Japan as one of the oldest hot spring destination that had welcome bathers over 3,000 years.
+Known for it’s exceptional architectural marvel that inspired Studio Ghibli’s Spirited Away.
+It is conveniently located 180 minutes from Tokyo by air and bus.
 This tattoo-friendly historic onsen, renowned as the only Michelin 3-star facility in the Shikoku region, makes for an excellent weekend getaway and a must-visit destination.

-Since Dogo Onsen Honkan does not have lodging facilities, it specializes in day trips to bathe.
-The main building features two baths, “Kami no Yu (Bath of the Gods)” and “Tama no Yu (Bath of Spirits),” as well as three rest areas.
-Visitors can choose from four different bathing courses.
-Each of the two indoor baths offers a unique atmosphere.
+Since Dogo Onsen Honkan does not offer lodging, it specialises in day trips for bathing.
+The main building features two baths, “Kami no Yu (Bath of the Gods)” and “Tama no Yu (Bath of Spirits),”with four bathing courses to suit different experience and three rest areas.
+Following a meticulous 5.5years restoration completed in 2024, visitors can once again admire the bathhouse in all it’s restored splendour while soaking in a tradition that has endured for three millenial

 Address: 5-6 Dōgoyunomachi, Matsuyama, Ehime 790-0842, Japan